 - 30.2 The maximum accumulation of accrued leave shall be 440 hours.
-There shall be no accrual over 440 hours. - 30.3 Requests for leave must be submitted on appropriate leave request forms in accordance with City policy. - 30.4 Use of paid leave shall be subject to approval by the employee's supervisor. - 30.5 Accumulated leave shall be paid to the employee at the time of separation from the City. - 30.6 Employee may use up to one-half of annual leave accrual to attend to spouse, registered domestic partner, parent or child's illness.
-The City will comply with the California Kin Care Law (Labor Code section 233).
+There shall be no accrual over 440 hours. - 30.3 Requests for leave must be submitted on appropriate leave request forms in accordance with City policy. - 30.4 Use of paid leave shall be subject to approval by the employee's supervisor. - 30.5 Accumulated leave shall be paid to the employee at the time of separation from the City. - 30.6 The City will comply with the California Kin Care Law (Labor Code section 233).